 You are now responsible for supporting your household, whether that’s just you, your children, or pets.
 It’s all on you now.
 Don’t rely on support payments.
 I don’t call my ex the deadbeat for nothing.

+Changing your money attitudes when you’re suddenly single might be one of the hardest things you’ve ever had to do.
 You’ve got to figure it out and not plan on any money coming in besides what you’re earning.

 Let’s start with where you’re living because this will be your biggest expense.

 The house you shared together, whether it was owned or rented, something must be done with it.
 Either you keep living there, he keeps living there, or it gets sold and you both move.